flourishingkitchen.com

 • Soak fresh dates in water for a minimum of 30 minutes.
 Once softened remove dates from the water, reserving ½ a cup (125ml) of soak water for blending.

 • Make sure that pitts are removed from the dates before you begin, then add pre soaked dates to a blender together with the reserved soak water.
+Blend until smooth then using a spoon or spatula scrape out the paste into a container.

 Notes